Most Recently Updated Sunday, April 22, 2018: “Is a Revocable Trust Right for Me?”

 My estate won’t need a lawyer if I have a Revocable Living Trust.
 Misleading.

 The need for a lawyer to help with your estate has nothing to do with the existence or non-existence of a Revocable Living Trust.
 If your executor could handle your estate alone, then there is no need for a lawyer even if you had no Revocable Living Trust.
 Similarly, if your executor would need a lawyer to help with inheritance and estate tax returns, with obtaining releases from beneficiaries, with selling real estate or any other matter, then your trustee will still need a lawyer’s assistance even if you have a Revocable Living Trust.

-IS A REVOCABLE LIVING TRUST RIGHT FOR ME?
+IS A REVOCABLE TRUST RIGHT FOR ME?

 Costs of creating the Revocable Living Trust include the actual drafting of the trust by an attorney, the cost of transferring any real property deeds into the trust, and moving your other assets into the Revocable Trust.
-The costs of Probate vary from state to state.
+The expenses of Probate vary from state to state.

 But, there are other reasons for a Revocable Trust, which might have value for you.

-- Reducing the Chance and Cost of a Will Contest: If you believe that the chance of a will contest in your estate is high, then a Revocable Living Trust can be used as a tool to reduce that risk.
-You cannot stop someone from filing a challenge, but you can make it much more difficult, expensive and less likely to succeed.
+- Reducing the Chance and Cost of a Will Contest.
+Do you believe that the chance of a will contest in your estate is high?
+If so, then a Revocable Living Trust can reduce that risk.
+You cannot stop someone from filing a challenge.
+But, you can make it much more difficult, expensive and less likely to succeed.

-A Revocable Living Trust might be an excellent estate planning tool for you, but it will take more than a quick seminar to find out.
+A Revocable Living Trust might be an excellent estate planning tool for you.
+But it will take more than a quick seminar to find out.
 Luckily, it will not cost you anything to get more information.
 Contact me to set up a complimentary initial estate planning consultation.
-You can count on one thing; I wont sell you a Revocable Living Trust unless it fits your estate plan.
+You can count on one thing; I won’t sell you a Revocable Living Trust unless it fits your estate plan.

-Peter Klenk, Esq.
-LL.M.
+Author, Peter Klenk, Esq.